 Innovative steel transfer solution to resolve complex station constraints and maximise usable hotel spaceLittle National Hotel Sydney is a railway oversite development above Wynyard Station's Clarence Street Entry Building also designed by TTW in 2010.
 The hotel structure consists of an innovative

 and efficient steel transfer structure over the lower 4 hotel stories hidden within the hotel room walls to maximise the useable hotel space while resolving the complex Wynyard station constraints

 below.
 The selected structural steel solution allowed the height of the building to be increased compared to conventional concrete construction while maintaining full access to the 'live' station

-This landmark development features a lightweight composite steel frame with bondek slabs supporting 10 levels of hotel rooms, a reception level, gym, library, and an exclusive rooftop terrace bar.
+This landmark development features a lightweight composite steel frame with bondek slabs support 10 levels of hotel rooms, a reception level, gym, library, and an exclusive rooftop terrace bar.

-For this busy CBD environment many unique and innovative design and delivery processes are being utilised:
+For this busy CBD environment, unique and innovative designs and delivery processes are being utilised:

 - A steel frame designed in parts for easy transport via shipping containers and simple install on-site to assist with the site restrictions.

 - A tower crane has been fixed to the roof of the existing structure to enable the site to operate with minimal impact on Clarence Street and the train station entry below.

 - Cantilevering external steel fire stair to increase hotel space